 We’ll be gathering a listing of some of the best free and, mostly, open source design software available on the internet.
-Though free, the software listed below are all very high standard and compare favourably with their commercial alternatives.
+Though free, the software listed below are all of a high standard and comparable with their commercial alternatives.

 Similar to Adobe Illustrator, Inkscape can open native Illustrator files – AI, PDF, Corel Draw CDR files, EPS and SVG files – the default file format.
 Inkscape has a wealth of editing tools and a large library of addons to extend it’s capabilities.
 Perfect for artists who have limited resources, the software can be installed on most computers and can even be run off a usb memory stick.
 Available for Windows®, Mac®, GNU/Linux®

 The GNU Image Manipulation Program, GIMP, is a free, open source alternative to Adobe Photoshop.